HamishMW/portfolio/README.md

 ![Site preview](/public/social-image.png)

 A design portfolio to showcase a few projects.
-Feel free to clone and play around with it.

 ## Install & run